loopbackio/loopback.io/pages/en/lb4/Controllers.md

 |503        |ServiceUnavailable   |
 |504        |GatewayTimeout       |

-The example below shows how `HttpErrors` can be used inside a controller method and how it can be tested.
+The example below shows the previous controller revamped with `HttpErrors` along with a test to verify that the error is thrown properly.

 ```js
 // the test